 Where are you heading now?

 The winds of Maria, now a category 3 hurricane, They could hit the Bahamas this afternoon.
-While it could strengthen in the coming days, it is highly unlikely that it will ever touch the shores of the United States.
+While it could strengthen in the coming days, it is highly unlikely to make landfall in the United States.
+For more information on recent weather events, see the articles on the 2017 hurricane season and other significant events.
+If you're interested in learning more about storm systems, check out the article on the eye of the hurricane, which explains in detail its formation and characteristics.